 Enter the building through the original Roman door of Hadrian's tomb.
-From here, you pass through a courtyard enclosed in the base of the classical monument.
-You enter a vaulted brick corridor that hints at grim punishments in dank cells.
+You'll then enter a vaulted brick corridor that hints at grim punishments in dank cells.
 On the right, a spiral ramp leads up to the chamber in which Hadrian's ashes were kept.
 Where the ramp ends, the Borgia pope Alexander VI's staircase begins.
 Part of it consisted of a wooden drawbridge, which could isolate the upper part of the castle completely.
-The staircase ends at the Cortile dell'Angelo, a courtyard that has become the resting place of neatly piled stone cannonballs as well as the marble angel that stood above the castle.
+The staircase ends at the Cortile dell'Angelo, a courtyard that has become the resting place of neatly piled stone cannonballs, as well as the marble angel that stood above the castle.
 (It was replaced by a bronze sculpture in 1753.)
 In the rooms off the Cortile dell'Angelo, look for the Cappella di Papa Leone X (Chapel of Pope Leo X), with a facade by Michelangelo.

-Take the stairs at the far end of the courtyard to the open terrace for a view of the Passetto, the fortified corridor connecting Castel Sant'Angelo with the Vatican, which recently featured in the book and 2009 film Angels and Demons (it's possible to request a visit; call for more information).
+Take the stairs at the far end of the courtyard to the open terrace for a view of the Passetto, the fortified corridor connecting Castel Sant'Angelo with the Vatican.
 Pope Clement VII used the Passetto to make his way safely to the castle during the Sack of Rome in 1527.
-Near here is a caffè for refreshments.
-Continue your walk along the perimeter of the tower and climb the few stairs to the appartamento papale (papal apartment).
-As if times of crisis were no object, the Sala Paolina (Pauline Room), the first you enter, was decorated in the 16th century by Pierino del Vaga and assistants with lavish frescoes of scenes from the Old Testament and the lives of St. Paul and Alexander the Great.
-Look for the trompe l'oeil door with a figure climbing the stairs.
+In the appartamento papale (papal apartment) the Sala Paolina (Pauline Room), the first you enter, was decorated in the 16th century by Perino del Vaga and assistants with lavish frescoes of scenes from the Old Testament and the lives of St. Paul and Alexander the Great.
+Look for the trompe-l'oeil door with a figure climbing the stairs.
 From another false door, a black-clad figure peers into the room.
 This is believed to be a portrait of an illegitimate son of the powerful Orsini family.
-Out on the upper terrace, at the feet of the bronze angel, take in a magnificent view of the city below.